 But do CMSs actually achieve their theoretical benefits?
 We review the available empirical research related to CMSs in an effort to discern how they work, paying particular attention to whether CMSs help firms fulfill both the letter as well as the spirit of the law.
 We also consider lessons that can be drawn from research on the effectiveness of still broader systems for risk management and corporate codes of ethics, as these systems either include regulatory compliance as one component or they present comparable challenges in terms of internal monitoring and shaping of organizational behavior.
 Overall, we find evidence that firms with certain types of CMSs in place experience fewer compliance violations and show improvements in risk management.
 But these effects also appear to be rather modest.
 Compliance in large organizations generally requires more than just a CMS; it also demands appropriate managerial attitudes, organizational cultures, and information technologies that extend beyond the systematic, checklist processes characteristic of CMSs.
 We address implications of what we find for policy and future research, especially about the conditions under which CMSs appear to work best, the types or features of CMSs that appear to work better than others, and the possible value of regulatory mandates that firms implement CMSs.

 Coglianese, Cary and Nash, Jennifer, "Compliance Management Systems: Do They Make a Difference?"
-(2020).
-Faculty Scholarship at Penn Law.
+(2021).
+All Faculty Scholarship.
 2179.

 Administrative Law Commons, Business Organizations Law Commons, Economic Policy Commons, Environmental Policy Commons, Health Law and Policy Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Privacy Law Commons, Public Administration Commons, Securities Law Commons